Discovering Alpaca Insulation

 Engineering & technology

 This new and exclusive, super chic, responsible, alpaca fiber insulation is the latest and greatest trend in fashion innovation.
 This perfect fiber is used as the insulation in our fashion-forward coats.
 It is placed between the external fabric and the lining and is protected from the elements by a special technologically advanced fabric that is both wind and water resistant.
 The lining used on the inside is breathable and durable.
 We have ensured that air circulates, as opposed to down insulation which needs to be placed in plastic bags to protect the down from moisture.
-Alpad'or™ insulation is a natural, cruelty free, sustainable material with a high performance level and is used to create all of our garments.
+Monkland Village insulation is a natural, cruelty-free, sustainable material with a high thermal performance and is used to create all of our garments.